 |Wear resistance||✔ (depending on application)||✔ (depending on application)|

-Steel isn’t as easy to cut with the same consistency, and it causes more tool wear.
+Steel isn’t as easy to cut with the same consistency, and it causes more tool wear, resulting in higher production costs.
 Hardened steels, or those with higher carbon content, also increase tool wear.
-And, low-carbon steels, despite being softer, can get gummy and difficult to work with.
+Softer steel isn’t necessarily any better, however—low-carbon steels, despite being softer, can get gummy and difficult to work with.

-At the same time, high ductility, or the ability to deform without failure, isn’t much use without the strength to withstand significant forces.
-A rubber band can withstand significant deformation without breaking, but the total amount of force it can take is ultimately limited.
+At the same time, high ductility, or the ability to deform without failure, isn’t much use without the strength to withstand significant impact.
+A rubber band, for example, can go through significant deformation without breaking, but the amount of force it can take is very limited.

 Cast iron typically has better resistance to mechanical wear than steel, especially in friction-wearing situations.
 The higher graphite content in cast iron creates a graphitic dry lubricant that allows solid surfaces to slide against each other without deteriorating surface quality.

 Steel wears more readily than iron, but may still be resistant to certain types of abrasion.
 Certain alloy additions can also improve the abrasion qualities of steel.

 Cast iron is often cheaper than cast steel because of the lower material costs, energy, and labor required to produce a final product.
 Raw steel is costlier to purchase, and it requires more time and attention to cast.
 When designing cast products, however, it is worth considering long-term use and replacement costs.
 Parts that are more expensive to manufacture can end up costing less in the long run.

 Steel is also available in many prefabricated forms—such as sheets, rods, bars, tubes, and beams—and can often be machined or assembled to suit a particular application.
 Depending on the product, and quantity required, fabricating existing steel products may be a cost-effective option.